elixir-europe/rdmkit/pages/contribute/working_with_git.md

     cd rdm-toolkit
     ```

+2. If not already present on your machine, install ruby.
+Note that incompatibility issues may arise with ruby 3.0.0 (released 25.12.20) or newer versions.

-2. Install Jekyll
+3. Install Jekyll
 If you’ve never installed or run a Jekyll site locally on your computer, follow these instructions to install Jekyll:
-   * [Install Jekyll on Mac][mydoc_install_jekyll_on_mac]
-   * [Install Jekyll on Windows][mydoc_install_jekyll_on_windows]
+   * Install Jekyll on MacOS/Ubuntu/Other_Linux/Windows: [https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/)

-3. Install Bundler and Jekyll
+4. Install Bundler and Jekyll

     ```
     gem install jekyll bundler
     ```

-4. Update dependencies
+5. Update dependencies

     ```
     bundle update
     ```

-5. deploy website
+6. deploy website

     ```
     bundle exec jekyll serve
     ```

+Additional information can be found at the following link: [https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll)